Best 50-inch TVs in 2023

 For gamers, there’s a dedicated Game Mode Plus which includes Automatic Low Latency Mode (ALLM) and a 60hz variable refresh rate (VRR) along with HDMI 2.1 for true 4K gaming.

 The other real drawback to this TV, beyond it not being the very best picture, is the sound.
 It’s nothing special at all, and if you’re used to using a high-end TV or a soundbar then you’ll definitely notice the average speaker quality.
-An easy fix with a soundbar to match but then you undermine the value of the TV a little.
+An easy fix would be to get one of the best soundbars under $200, which according to our resident soundbar expert, Tom Bardwell, would be the Bose Solo 5.

 - Art Mode looks great when TV is ‘off’